Teaching and Learning: Student Responsibilities (Twin Cities, Crookston, Morris, Rochester)

 REASON FOR POLICY

 This policy clarifies and outlines student responsibilities and expectations for enrollment and participation in a course.
 Faculty and students need a common understanding of their responsibilities for the learning process.
+This policy implements criteria and requirements for accreditation established by the Higher Learning Commission.

 There are no procedures associated with this policy.